We need to work out the social norms of social media: Why?

 Social norms support safety, success

-The arrival of social media, the medium of people’s own interaction and production, requires us to work out social solutions at least as much as the top-down regulatory ones that were created for the top-down, one-to-many media of our childhoods.
-And the main social solution, as in all of life, is social norms – the social norms of a medium that is also very much a “space” where interaction happens.
+The arrival of social media, the medium of people’s own interaction and production, by its nature requires us to work out social solutions at least as much as the top-down regulatory ones that were created for the top-down, one-to-many, regulated media of our childhoods – “social” meaning lateral, peer-to-peer, bottom-up, collective.
+And the main social solution online, as in all of life, is social norms – the social norms of a medium that is also very much a “space” where interaction happens.
 By definition, this social medium requires us to work out those norms for both our and our children’s own safety and success in this space.
 And, unprecedentedly, the medium is requiring the social-norm-development process to be a conscious effort on the part of every user – naturally including young users, for the very reason that they are producers, participants, and contributors to its collective product (see this) and no longer just consumers.
 This is the new media literacy we all need to have (for more on that, see this).